jacquescrocker/heroku-rails/README.md

 ### Deploy Hooks

-You can easily hook into the deploy process by defining any of the following rake tasks:
+You can easily hook into the deploy process by defining any of the following rake tasks.

-You can generate these automatically within lib/tasks/heroku.rake by running:

-    rails generate heroku:callbacks

-Then edit the rake tasks to provide custom logic for each of these steps
+When you ran `rails generate heroku:config`, it created a list of empty rake tasks within lib/tasks/heroku.rake.
+Edit these rake tasks to provide custom logic for before/after deployment.

     namespace :heroku do
       # runs before all the deploys complete
       task :before_deploy do